 Dev Patel (Gawain), Alicia Vikander (Essel), Sean Harris (King), Sarita Choudhury (Mother), Ralph Ineson (Green Knight), Kate Dickie (Queen), Joel Edgerton (The Lord), Barry Keoghan (Scavenger), Erin Kellyman (Winifred)

 The legend of Sir Gawain and the Green Knight is a poem that goes back to the 14th Century.
 It is written in Middle English although the author is unknown.
 It is designed as a spinoff from the Arthurian Legends based around the knight Sir Gawain.
 Gawain’s quest and meeting with the Green Knight is one that comes rich in allegory and its meaning has been much debated.
-There have been several prior film adaptations.
+There have been several prior film adaptations of the story.
 Director Stephen Weeks made Gawain and the Green Knight (1973) with singer Murray Head as Gawain and then remade it for Cannon Films as Sword of the Valiant: The Legend of Sir Gawain and the Green Knight (1984) with Miles O’Keeffe as Gawain and Sean Connery as the Green Knight.
 There was also the tv movie Gawain and the Green Knight (1991), a Thames Television tv movie starring Jason Durr as Gawain.

-What is noticeable about the film is comparing David Lowey’s visuals to other contemporary works like Peter Jackson’s The Lord of the Rings and The Hobbit movies and tv’s Game of Thrones (2011-9).
+What is noticeable about the film is when you compare David Lowey’s visuals to other contemporary works like Peter Jackson’s The Lord of the Rings and The Hobbit movies and tv’s Game of Thrones (2011-9).
 Jackson’s works are all visual sweep and epic size, designed to overwhelm and awe you with effects and scenery.
 Game of Thrones goes to almost complete contrast – its more contained visual sweep is leavened by a focus on the mud and filth with characters that are morally blurred and far from heroic.
 These have become the two predominating outlooks on modern Epic Fantasy cinema.

-What you expect of the film before sitting down to watch is a chivalric romance with a knight setting out and passing through a series of adventures before he goes to meet his fate.
+What you expect of the film before sitting down to watch is a chivalric romance with a knight setting out and passing through a series of adventures before he meets his fate.
 However, this is exactly what we don’t get.
 Despite the fact that the film has a runtime that is just over two hours long, hardly anything happens.
 After Gawain sets out, there are only sporadic adventures – the encounter with a bunch of teenage bandits (led by Barry Keoghan) where Dev Patel humiliatingly has his horse and belongings stolen and is left tied on the ground, wriggling to get free.
-There are a couple of undeniably effective sequences – a haunting and eerie meeting with Erin Kellyman as a woman who insists that her head was severed and dropped at the bottom of a lake (where Lowery borrows from another Celtic legend of St Winifred who as beheaded by her suitor after deciding to become a nun), and the image of nude giants striding across the landscape and disappearing into the mists.
+There are a couple of undeniably effective sequences – a haunting and eerie meeting with Erin Kellyman as a woman who insists that her head was severed and dropped at the bottom of a lake (where Lowery borrows from another Celtic legend of St Winifred who was beheaded by her suitor after deciding to become a nun), and the image of nude giants striding across the landscape and disappearing into the mists.
 The pace of the film is funereally slow.

 Lowery, for reasons unclear, offers a retelling of Gawain and the Green Knight that is much more ambiguous than any other.
 It is not clear from a watching of the film, for instance, that this is a work of Arthurian legends and that the court of the king we see in the opening scenes is meant to be Camelot and that Sean Harris’s king is King Arthur or that Gawain’s mother (Sarita Choundhury) is meant to be Morgan-le-Fay.
 Both characters and Kate Dickie’s queen are given no names other than king, mother and queen.